Research: Shared Services

 - High-throughput plate reader for fluorescence, luminescence, and UV/VIS detection

-- Fully automated high-throughput colony counter for tumor stem cell assays
+- Fully automated high-throughput colony counter for clonogenic assays

 - Leica DM4000 microscope with fluorescence light and phase contrast light sources,